-Studying Electrical and Information Engineering
+Studying Electrical and Information Engineering in Germany

 That is what it’s about